 What does GDPR have to do with emails and SMTP2GO?

 Even more so now than ever, an up to date 100% opt-in mailing list is a MUST to be able to comply with GDPR.
 We have always enforced this within our terms of service, and we will continue to do so.
 All email marketers will need to ensure that the way they collect and store data complies with GDPR and that they delete and update their data as and when requested.

 If you were wondering if you can still use SMTP2GO now that GDPR has been introduced, then the answer is, yes!
 You will be able to continue using SMTP2GO as a third party provider without having to worry about breaching this new regulation.
 One of the ways that we can ensure you stay GDPR compliant is to assure that your emails are sent via our European servers.

 Encryption is one of the technical measures recommended to certify that your company is GDPR compliant.
 If there is a server-side data breach or leak, encryption will ensure that the leaked data is unreadable to whoever gets their hands on it.
 If the stolen Healthcare data of more than half of Norway’s population on 8th January 2018 isn’t enough to scare you, then nothing will.

-If you are already an SMTP2GO user, you can find our Data Processing Agreement under ‘Edit Account’ within your SMTP2GO Dashboard.
+If you are already an SMTP2GO user, you can find our Data Processing Agreement under ‘Settings > Display Settings’ within your SMTP2GO Dashboard.
 If not, feel free to ask our support Agents any questions you may have.